ballerina-platform/ballerina-distribution/examples/grpc-client-bearer-token-auth/grpc_client_bearer_token_auth.md

 # gRPC client - Bearer token authentication

-The `grpc:Client` can be secured with bearer token authentication by enriching each request from the client with the `Authorization: Bearer <token>` metadata.
+The `grpc:Client` can connect to a service that is secured with bearer token authentication by enriching the client metadata with the `Authorization: Bearer <token>` header.
 The bearer token can be specified in the `auth` field of the client configuration.
 Use this to communicate with the service, which is secured with bearer token authentication.

    ::: code grpc_client_bearer_token_auth.bal :::